Dr Myra Giesen

 I came back to academia in 2006, where I became a lecturer in the International Centre for Cultural and Heritage Studies (ICCHS) within the School of Arts and Cultures.
 I continued in this role until August 2015.
 The treatment of human remains continues of interest to me.
 I also taught modules for the School of History, Classics and Archaeology (HCA).
 I have had a long held interest in the long-term protection and interpretation of cultural heritage, and advocate making it as accessible as possible.
 Recently, I have embraced a more integrated science-based approach to methods and technologies for recording and monitoring heritage assets.

 In September 2015, I took up a maternity cover post in the Learning and Teaching Development Service, where I was part of the Standards and Student Opinion Team.
 In August 2016, I became a Visiting Fellow in HCA and in September 2017, I started a temporary appointment as Research Assistant on the research project: Expanding the Reach of Multidisciplinary Environment and Health Research in SE Asia.
+Since May 2018, I am employed as a Research Associated in the School of Engineering.

 - BA (Honours) in Anthropology, Wichita State University (USA) 1984